-The Department of Transportation (DOT) requires that all commercial drivers have to follow the rules and regulations set out within the Code of Federal Regulations, Part 382.
+The Department of Transportation (DOT) requires all commercial drivers to follow the rules and regulations set out within the Code of Federal Regulations, Part 382.

-This includes being aware of and avoiding use of any medications or substances that may affect their ability to drive safely.
+This includes being aware of and avoiding using medications or substances that may affect their driving ability.

-The DOT’s list of disqualifying medications include: opioids for non-medical purposes, marijuana, amphetamines, sedatives/hypnotics, stimulants and methylphenidate.
+The DOT’s list of disqualifying medications includes: opioids for non-medical purposes, marijuana, amphetamines, sedatives/hypnotics, stimulants, and methylphenidate.

-Drivers must know that some over the counter medicines such as antihistamines can also cause drowsiness which could potentially be dangerous while driving a commercial vehicle.
+Drivers must know that some over-the-counter medicines, such as antihistamines, can also cause drowsiness, which could be dangerous while driving a commercial vehicle.

-All drivers are strongly advised by DOT to consult with their doctors prior to being examined or tested through DOT processes.
+DOT strongly advises all drivers to consult with their doctors before being examined or tested through DOT processes.